voxie12/voxie12/README.md

 <img src="https://wallpapercave.com/wp/wp5952301.png">

 ### 🚀about me:
-hello i'm Jay!
+Hello, I'm Jay!
 I'm 22 and I like computer stuff in general, so I use arch linux and like learning a bit about programming.

 ### :star: setup:
 #### hardware: